 Adding guest blog posts to your site is a great way to increase traffic and connect to other organizations, among other marketing benefits.
 When publishing a guest blog post, it’s especially important to give credit to the author of the post.
 Follow the steps below on how to add a guest author to a blog post.

 For a refresher on how to publish a new blog post, visit this article.

 In the following article, we outline how to add a guest author to a blog post by creating a new user on your website.
-If you do not want to go through the steps of creating a new user or your website uses the Pioneer theme, you can manually include an author biography at the start or end of your post content, as shown in the example below.
+If you do not want to go through the steps of creating a new user or your website uses the Pioneer theme, you can manually include an author biography at the start or end of your post content.

 - How to Add a Guest Author by Creating a New User